 Kathmandu – Galchhi – Betrawati – Dhunche – Syabrubesi

-As the long and enduring bus journey brings you to Syabrubesi, you stay overnight there.
-The trek in Langtang region starts in the next morning.
+After a long and enduring bus journey brings you to Syabrubesi, you will stay overnight there.

 Syabrubesi to Lama Hotel